DataDog/hiring-engineers/answers.md

 ```
 # Prerequisites - Seting up the environment

-- [x] Spinned up a Linux VM using Vagrant
+- [x] Spinned up a Ubuntu VM using Vagrant

+- [x] Connected to the Vagrant VM

+- [x] Installed Datadog agent

 # The Positions